-During the summer of 2020, my dear wife and I enjoyed an epic season of perfect summer sailing on the waters of southern British Columbia, on the east side of Vancouver Island.
+During the summer of 2020, my dear wife and I enjoyed an epic season of perfect summer sailing the waters on the east side of Vancouver Island, British Columbia.
 Our adventures took us from Hornby Island, to Darcy Island, to the head of Finlayson Channel, and more.

 I’ve written a few posts now, chronicling adventures I felt deserving of complete, dedicated entries.
 I stand by those decisions.
 But I also feel like there were some experiences that, although not really material for entire pieces, are worthy of some note, all the same.
 So I’ve put them together in a sort of short summer sailing anthology.
 A mariners montage of sorts.

 Although a decent amount of water was navigated over the season, much of our sailing was done in around Saanich Inlet, all the way from Finlayson Arm to Cowichan Bay.
 Todd Inlet and Mill Bay Marina (the best marina I have ever been lucky enough to frequent) were our two main bases of operation.

 Mill Bay Marina, as a facility alone, is enough to deserve mention, with it’s big, well-built, wide docks and sturdy new pilings, tonnes of space for transient moorage at very reasonable prices, and it’s fantastic restaurant.
 But Mill Bay as a top-notch facility staffed by the best people on the west-coast makes it a truly exceptional experience.
 If it’s not one of the best marinas anywhere on earth (which it is), it’s definitely one of the very best in British Columbia.

 Every time we’ve been there, rain or shine, or howling wind just before closing time, we’ve been treated like absolute gold.
-We were there many times throughout the season and for over a month at the end of it, and the service never waned once.
+We were there many times throughout the season, and spent over a month there at the end of it, and the service never waned once.
 A million thanks to everyone down at the docks and up at the restaurant.
 All marinas in the world have you guys to compare to, and, seeing as we’re traveling the world now, we’ll let you know how they measured up if we return home some day.

 Mill Bay Marina.
 Best Marina EVER!